async-labs/builderbook/README.md

 ## Create your first book
-- Create a new Github repo (public or private)
+- Create a new Github repo (public or private).

-- In that repo, create an `introduction.md` file.
+- In that repo, create an `introduction.md` file and write some content.

--   Your `introduction.md` file must have metadata in the format shown below.
+- At the top of your `introduction.md` file, add metadata in the format shown below.
 See [this file](https://github.com/builderbook/demo-book/blob/master/introduction.md) as an example.

   ```
   ---